jgilbertmerlyn/emergenceai.github.io/_posts/2024-03-28-distilling-the-web-agent.md

 {% include youtube.html id="q2QjcdeTsCo" %}<br />

 Our evaluation of the agent is inspired by WebArena \[1].
-However, Web Arena performs its evaluation against static, curated, and self-hosted sites.
-However, we are using the wild web and approximating the evaluation.
+Web Arena, however, performs its evaluation against static, curated, and self-hosted sites.
+We are using the "wild web" and approximating our evaluation.
 We are looking at ways to use a modified version of Web Arena to objectively evaluate our web agent.

 ## Conclusion<a id="conclusion"></a>